VasilisNF/VasilisNF/README.md

 - 🔭 I’m currently working on ... my own
 - 🌱 I’m currently learning ...
 Kafka/Informatica
 - 👯 I’m looking to collaborate on ...
 SQL
 - 🤔 I’m looking for help with ...
-AWS
+Kafka/Informatica
 - 💬 Ask me about ...
 Anything (Python related)
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/fermelis/)
 - 😄 Pronouns: ...
 He/Him